 "Until your request for conscientious objector is approved, you have a job to do.
 Get to it!"

-He was probably right, but instead of dragging his ass to the company street, I shook my head at his comment as I checked the other rooms to be sure all were out.
-Fortunately for Miller, he had vacated the room when I returned.
+He was probably right, but instead of dragging his ass to the company street, I shook my head at his comment and checked the other rooms to be sure all were out.
+Fortunately for Miller, he'd vacated the room before I returned.
 I checked to see if Sutter was still in our room, placed my duffle bag on my shoulders, and went outside.
 The crisp February air was a great stimulant, not as good as coffee, but enough for now.

 Rather than march everyone to the company street, I decided to include a bit of physical training to brighten our morning.